ovska/FlameCsv/docs/docs/configuration.md

 ## Dialect

-**The delimiter** can be changed with @"FlameCsv.CsvOptions`1.Delimiter?displayProperty=nameWithType".
+### Delimiter
+The field separator is configured with @"FlameCsv.CsvOptions`1.Delimiter?displayProperty=nameWithType".
 The default value is `,` (comma).
 Other common values include `\t` and `;`.

+### Quote
-**The string delimiter** is configured with @"FlameCsv.CsvOptions`1.Quote?displayProperty=nameWithType".
+The string delimiter is configured with @"FlameCsv.CsvOptions`1.Quote?displayProperty=nameWithType".
 The default value is `"` (double-quote).
 CSV fields wrapped in quotes (also referred to as strings) can contain otherwise special characters such as delimiters.
 A quote inside a string is escaped with another quote, e.g. `"James ""007"" Bond"`.

+### Newline
-**The record separator** @"FlameCsv.CsvOptions`1.Newline?displayProperty=nameWithType" is `null`/empty.
+The record separator is configured with @"FlameCsv.CsvOptions`1.Newline?displayProperty=nameWithType".
+The default value is `null`/empty.
 This means the record separator is auto-detected from the first occurence to be either `\n` or `\r\n`.
 When writing, `\r\n` is used in this case.
 You can choose any newline you want explicitly, with the caveat that the length must be exactly 1 or 2 if it is not empty.

+### Whitespace
-**Significant whitespace** is configured via @"FlameCsv.CsvOptions`1.Whitespace?displayProperty=nameWithType", and determines how fields are trimmed when reading, or if a field needs quoting when writing.
+Significant whitespace  is configured with @"FlameCsv.CsvOptions`1.Whitespace?displayProperty=nameWithType", and determines how fields are trimmed when reading, or if a field needs quoting when writing.
 The characters present in the whitespace-string are trimmed from each field, unless they are in a quoted field (whitespace is _not_ trimmed inside strings).
 When writing, written values that contain leading or trailing whitespace are wrapped in quotes if [automatic field quoting](#quoting-fields-when-writing) is enabled.
 The default value is null/empty, which means the concept of significant whitespace does not exist.

+### Escape
-**The escape character** @"FlameCsv.CsvOptions`1.Escape?displayProperty=nameWithType" can be set to a non-null value to escape any character after it in a string.
+An explicit escape character @"FlameCsv.CsvOptions`1.Escape?displayProperty=nameWithType" can be set to a non-null value to escape any character after it in a string.
 The default value is null, which means @"FlameCsv.CsvOptions`1.Quote" is treated as the escape character (following the RFC 4180 spec).

+### Additional info

+Internally, FlameCsv uses the @"FlameCsv.CsvDialect`1" struct to handle the configured dialect.
+It is constructed from the options when they are used (this makes the options immutable), and contains the configured values and other things related to parsing, such as @"System.Buffers.SearchValues`1" used internally in parsing.
+The @"FlameCsv.CsvDialect`1.IsAscii?displayProperty=nameWithType" property can be used to ensure that SIMD-accelerated parsing is used.

 ## Header